JeanMILPIED/AWS_Digit_Recognition/README.md

 https://github.com/leodsti/AWS_Tutorials/blob/master/MNIST/Command%20to%20makes%20things%20work.txt

-Then you go on the notebook, chose the right kernel and launch the notebook on your Jupyter server
+Then you go on the notebook, chose the right kernel and launch the notebook on your Jupyter server you can find the notebook on this git-hub (00-mnist-cnn.ipynb)

 Notes of the notebook
 - Keras is a framework that codes another framework which is tensorflow